ElektroStudios/Steam-ID-Converter/README.md

 ## 📋 Features

- - Automatically detects the format of the SteamID value and then performs the conversion.
+ - Automatically detects the format of the input SteamID value and then performs the conversion.
  - Can convert a SteamID32 to SteamID64.
  - Can convert a SteamID64 to SteamID32.
  - Supports hexadecimal values.